isc-projects/bind9/doc/arm/reference.rst

    value of the ``provide-ixfr`` option in the view or global options block is used as a default.

-.. namedconf:statement:: request-ixfr

-   The ``request-ixfr`` clause determines whether the local server, acting as a secondary, requests incremental zone transfers from the given remote server, a primary.
-If not set, the value of the ``request-ixfr`` option in the view or global options block is used as a default.
-It may also be set in the zone block; if set there, it overrides the global or view setting for that zone.

-   IXFR requests to servers that do not support IXFR automatically fall back to AXFR.
-Therefore, there is no need to manually list which servers support IXFR and which ones do not; the global default of ``yes`` should always work.
-The purpose of the ``provide-ixfr`` and ``request-ixfr`` clauses is to make it possible to disable the use of IXFR even when both primary and secondary claim to support it: for example, if one of the servers is buggy and crashes or corrupts data when IXFR is used.

 .. namedconf:statement:: request-expire

    The ``request-expire`` clause determines whether the local server, when